Wildfire Disaster Planning

 We’re ready… Are you?

-Central Washington has seen its fair share of wildfires and with the low snow pack in the Cascades and very dry conditions, the 2016 fire season may be a rough one.
+Central Washington has seen its fair share of wildfires and with the low snow pack in the Cascades and very dry conditions, fire seasons continue to be rough ones.
 Wenatchee Valley Animal Care & Control is coordinating with local volunteers and organizations in order to provide emergency response and support for fire victims with pets.

 The following tips can help you prepare and give you peace of mind.